 Description:

-Almost white to yellowish or yellowish-orange crystalline powder, slightly hygroscopic.
+An almost white to yellowish or yellowish-orange crystalline powder, slightly hygroscopic.

-Pharmacotherapeutic group:cephalosporin antibiotic ATX:
+Pharmacotherapeutic group:antibiotic-cephalosporin ATX:

 J.01.D.D.04 Ceftriaxone